elandy/BlinkTears/README.md

 **Features**

-Adds the Blink tears passive item to pools: Boss, Treasure, Shop and Greed Mode Shoop.
+Adds the Blink tears passive item to pools: Boss, Treasure, Shop and Greed Mode Shop.
 Its effects are:

     -Player shoots “Blink Tears” every certain amount of normal tears, depending on luck (like Lead Pencil).
     -Blink Tears switch position between player and enemy.